Cricket outside England

 Ireland

-The earliest known reference to a match in Ireland is the August 1792 fixture in Dublin between the British garrison and an “All-Ireland” team at Phonix Park (pictured now – still used for cricket); the garrison team winning by an innings.
+The earliest known reference to a match in Ireland is the August 1792 fixture in Dublin between the British garrison and an “All-Ireland” team at Phoenix Park (pictured now – still used for cricket); the garrison team winning by an innings.

 Scotland